abhishekk7r/abhishekk7r/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm a Java Fullstack developer with a strong foundation in DSA.<br><br>📖 Currently, I'm expanding my skills by learning MERN Stack, and I'm eager to apply it to real-world projects.<br><br>🌐 I have a keen interest in web3 development and exploring its potential for the future of the web.<br><br>🤝 I'm always on the lookout for exciting open-source projects to contribute to and collaborate with other developers.<br><br>♟️ When I'm not coding, you'll find me playing chess under the username "abhishekrolly".
+I'm a passionate developer specializing in Java Fullstack development and experienced in building scalable applications using Microservices architecture.<br><br>📖🔄 My current focus areas include:<br><br>🌐 Java and Spring Boot for backend development.<br><br>🤝 ReactJS and AngularJS for dynamic and responsive frontend solutions.<br><br>♟️Designing robust systems with HLD and LLD Design Patterns.
+<br><br>Efficient deployment using Docker and Kubernetes for containerization and orchestration.<br><br>Strengthening problem-solving skills through consistent practice in Data Structures and Algorithms (DSA)

 ## 🌐 Socials: